ddorn/splendor/readme.md

 ### Usage

-Any AI should be a subclass of `BasicClient` and a game can be run with a script like this one:
+Any AI should be a subclass of `BaseClient` and a game can be run with a script like this one:

 ```python
 import random